-But most dramatic of all, the Lancaster they were flying in was Ernest Deverill’s old Y-Yorker, which he flew on the famous Augsburg raid of April 1942.
-Severely damaged on the raid, L7575 was patched up afterwards and used in the training units.
+But most dramatic of all, the Lancaster they were flying in was Ernest Deverill’s old aircraft – see Ernest Deverill – Y-York after Augsburg.
+Severely damaged on the Augsburg raid, L7575 was patched up afterwards and used in the training units.
 This often happened to Lancasters deemed no longer fit for the extreme stresses of operational flying.

 Below: Y-Yorker, after its return from the Augsburg raid.

 The Final Moments of Lancaster L7575 by Harry Green

 On the evening of 22nd October 1943, Lancaster L7575 was allotted to Ewan Taylor and crew on their final ‘Command Bullseye’ exercise.
 The weather was atrocious: thunder storms in the afternoon, and in the evening, low cloud and misty rain.
 Infra-red bombing and fighter affiliation were cancelled due to bad weather and only searchlight cooperation possible.

 The crew took off at 1855 hrs.
 Meanwhile, eighteen Luftwaffe aircraft crossed the south-east coast for targets in the London area.
 L7575’s scheduled route is unknown but evidence from the inquest implied a turning point in the Watford-St Albans area.

 L7575 arrived in the area at about 1955 hrs just when the air raid alert was on.
 It crashed on Colney Heath, killing all the crew.
 According to the official report, the accident was due to loss of control through icing and turbulence when the aircraft broke up during the subsequent dive.
 The report goes on to say that it caught fire after structural break-up due to causes unknown.